Tatanka (wrestler): Undefeated streak (1991–1994)

 At WrestleMania IX, Tatanka received his first televised title shot in the WWF, against Shawn Michaels for the WWF Intercontinental Championship.
 Tatanka won the match by disqualification.
 Since a title could not change hands on a disqualification, Michaels retained the title.
 On the October 30, 1993, edition of Superstars, Tatanka suffered his first televised defeat in the WWF, losing to Ludvig Borga (Borga had hit Tatanka in the back with a steel chair while Mr. Fuji distracted the referee).
 After the match, he was attacked by WWF Champion Yokozuna and was subsequently out of action for three months.

-Tatanka returned to the WWF in the beginning of 1994.
-He was scheduled to face Borga in a rematch at the Royal Rumble, but Borga injured his ankle just days before the event.
+Tatanka returned to the WWF in the beginning of 1994; he stopped using the red stripe in his hair.
+He was scheduled to face Borga in a rematch at the Royal Rumble, but Borga injured his ankle in a match with Rick Steiner at a house show just days before the event.
 Borga was replaced by Bam Bam Bigelow, who Tatanka defeated.
 Bigelow, however, would go on to eliminate Tatanka from the 30-man Royal Rumble match.

 On the March 7 episode of Raw, Tatanka was honored by retired professional wrestlers Chief Jay Strongbow and Chief Wahoo McDaniel and by Lumbee tribesman Ray Littleturtle.
 Littleturtle presented him with a full-length Lumbee tribe chief headdress.
-Throughout mid-1994, Tatanka engaged in a storyline feud with Irwin R. Schyster, who insisted he pay a gift tax on the item.
-Strongbow briefly served as Tatanka's mentor and manager during the duration of the feud.
+Throughout mid-1994, Tatanka engaged in a storyline feud with Irwin R. Schyster, who insisted he pay a gift tax on the item, but Tatanka refused.
+On the April 16th episode of WWF Superstars of Wrestling, Schyster interfered in Tatanka's match against Kwang and tied him in the ring ropes, grabbed the headdress and destroyed it and then Chief Jay Strongbow came to save Tatanka by attacking Schyster, but Schyster attacked Strongbow.
+Tatanka continued the feud with Schyster with Strongbow briefly serving as his manager.